Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Introduction

-Our goal in this article is to extend the ideas in \cite{[Blanc et al. 2020]} to a wide array of fully nonlinear equations that includes the general uniformly elliptic case, degenerate Isaacs equations, and other degenerate operators such as the $k$-Hessians, \cite{Ca-Ni-Sp2}, truncated Laplacians, \cite{[Birindeli et al. 2020]}, and prescribed eigenvalues of the Hessian, \cite{BR,OS}.
+which holds whenever $D^2u(x)\geq 0$.
+Mean-value properties in the viscosity sense require more geometrical arguments adapted to the operator.
+In particular, our methods do not require explicit representation formulas, making them flexible enough to be applied to various nonlinear problems.

-Generally speaking, we discuss operators that can be obtained as an infimum or supremum (or a combination of both) of linear operators with coefficients chosen from a given set.
-We consider two classes of equations according to whether the set of coefficients is bounded or not.
+In this article, we establish asymptotic mean-value formulas for a wide array of fully nonlinear equations that includes degenerate operators such as the $k$-Hessians, \cite{Ca-Ni-Sp2}, truncated Laplacians, \cite{[Birindeli et al. 2020]}, and prescribed eigenvalues of the Hessian, \cite{BR,OS}.
+The operators we discuss can be written as an infimum of linear operators with coefficients chosen from a given set, see below for examples.
+Of course, there are corresponding statements for equations involving a supremum or combinations of infimum and supremum.